AviatrixSystems/terraform-modules-copilot/copilot_build_aws/README.md

 - **allowed_cidrs**

   Map of allowed incoming CIDRs.
+Please set protocol(string), port(string) and cidrs(set of strings) in each map element.
 Please see the example code above for example.

 - **instance_type**